NachtRaveVL/BY8X01-16P-Arduino/README.md

 ### Indexed Playback Example

+In this example, we use an indexed naming strategy to play files in folders via integer indexes.

-In this example, folders are named "00" through "99" and files inside them are named "001.mp3" (or .wav) through "255.mp3" (or .wav).
-The folder and file index passed into playFolderFileIndex will play that specific file.
+Folders on the MicroSD card should be named "00" through "99" and audio files inside them named "001.mp3" (or .wav) through "255.mp3" (or .wav).
+The folder and file index passed into playFolderFileIndex will play that specific audio file.
 Note that combination play here is not supported so waiting between track plays is required.
 Having a busy pin connected here will allow for tighter timing control between file playbacks.

 ```Arduino
 #include "BY8X01-16P.h"